lbmerchant93/fitlit-starter-kit/README.md

 ### Users are able to see their info as well as their friends daily step goal

-  * Adds win to player instance using incremental win counter
-  * Updates player wins to local storage
-  * Displays winner on page
-  * Resets board after timeout
 ![User Info](https://i.imgur.com/gykSkrF.gif)

 ### Users can open the app on multiple devices

-  * Checks turn counter and returns a draw if the board is full
-  * Edits DOM elements to show a draw was reached, does not add wins to either player
-  * Resets board after timeout
 ![Multi View](https://i.imgur.com/ubW2DwR.gif)